chapel-lang/chapel-blog/content/posts/transformer-part1/index.md

     }
 }

-// use + reduce expression
+// use a + reduce expression
 proc PlusReduce4(ref A: [?D] real(32), out output real(32)) {
     output = + reduce(A);
 }